HIV, Syphilis, Gonorrhea… Will STIs Break Records at Olympic Games?

 Chlamydia, gonorrhea, syphilis… unwanted guests could disrupt the celebrations of the Paris 2024 Olympic Games, which are set to open five months to the day on July 26.
 This sexually transmitted infection (STI) is spread through unprotected sex.
 Statistically more frequent engagements during large gatherings: concerts, festivals or… the Olympics.

-In 2021, ahead of the Tokyo Games, Japanese health authorities were concerned about the strong spread of STIs whose circulation “had not decreased compared to before the epidemic began”.
-There are “risks of importation and spread” of HIV, even though it is “likely that cases will be detected only after the Olympics”, they noted.
+In 2021, before the Tokyo Games, Japanese health authorities were concerned about the strong spread of STIs whose circulation “has not decreased compared to before the start” of the epidemic.
+There are “risks of importation and spread” of HIV, even if it is “likely that cases are detected only after the Olympics.”
+Can be done”, they noted.

-Another study conducted after the Sydney Olympics in 2000 highlighted this phenomenon.
-“The proportion of people with symptoms or known contact with a sexually transmitted infection (STI) was higher during the Games,” an increase of about 29%.
+Another study conducted after the Sydney Olympics in 2000 shed light on this phenomenon.
+“The proportion of people with symptoms or known contact with a sexually transmitted infection (STI) was higher during the games”, an increase of about 29%.

-Concerned that the infection could pose a threat to French health systems, Dominique Costagliola, an epidemiologist and HIV expert, launched a warning in an Inserm review last January.
+Dominique Costagliola, an epidemiologist and HIV specialist, warned in a review of ‘Inserm’ last January, concerned that the infection could pose a threat to French health systems.

 “Many people expect and we expect contact between these people, including sexual contact,” she explains to BFMTV.com.
 “There is a risk of increasing the spread of STIs during this period.”